 There is nothing digital marketers can do to legislate for changes, but it is possible to predict what changes Google are likely to make by understanding their goals and vision of what the internet should be: A source of quality information.

 At present, you have to say that search engines and content curators are failing.
-Oftentimes, in my experience anyway, the quality of information matching my search terms is woeful.
+Oftentimes, the quality of information matching search terms is woeful.

 Essentially, your website will rank better if it is optimised to meet the capabilities of search engine algorithms, which means using long tail keywords as opposed to individual keywords.